 The cold months in Montréal are beautiful when you’re nice and warm in a good jacket and boots, a pair of gloves, and a stylish scarf to combat the cold!

 For more about Canada’s climate, take a look at ARIANNE’s blog about Weather in Canada, and for information on how to prepare your home and advice on travel in the winter, see our blog on Home and Travel in Montréal’s winter months.
+Here’s a popular article, for example, on How to Prep Your Car for the Winter.

 Photo Credit: Unsplash